risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-clickhouse.md

 ### Create an ClickHouse table (if you do not already have one)

-For example, We're setting up a basic ClickHouse table with the primary key as `seq_id` and the ENGINE set to `ReplacingMergeTree`.
-It's important to emphasize that, without using `ReplacingMergeTree` or other deduplication techniques, there's a risk of duplicate writes to ClickHouse.
+For example, let's consider creating a basic ClickHouse table with the primary key as `seq_id` and the ENGINE set to `ReplacingMergeTree`.
+It's important to emphasize that, without using `ReplacingMergeTree` or other deduplication techniques, there is a significant risk of duplicate writes to ClickHouse.

 Note that only S3-compatible object store is supported, such as AWS S3 or MinIO.